zammad/zammad-org/src/sr/tutorials/sso-kerberos.md

 can find it in Zammad's admin interface under _Settings > Security > Third-party Applications_.

-## Step 1: Configure Active Directory
+## Step 1: Configure active directory

 In the Kerberos authentication scheme, the **authentication server** (Active Directory) needs to maintain shared secrets with the **service**